Ali Haidar (basketball): Career

 Haidar born in Qana, Lebanon to Mohammad and Mona Haidar.
 He has four brothers and two sisters.
 He immigrated with his family to Canada in 2006, where he studied at J.L.
 Forster Secondary School in Windsor, Ontario, playing starting 2006–2007 season in the high school's Forster Spartans basketball team.

 Upon graduation from Forster, he was offered a scholarship at Michigan Technological University in Houghton, Michigan, USA specializing in an engineering double major starting 2010 while playing for the MTU Huskies basketball program playing in the GLIAC (GLIAC) in NCAA Division II.

 In Lebanon

 The Lebanese Basketball Federation invited Haidar for summer tryouts in June 2011.
 He was one of 25 players competing for 12 spots on the national team.
 He had his international debut playing in a regional tournament in Jordan, representing Lebanon.

 Between 2013 and 2018, he played professionally in the Lebanese basketball club Sporting Al Riyadi Beirut.
-In 2018, he moved to play for Beirut Sports Club.
+In 2018, he moved to play for Beirut Club.